 Removing blocked nodes from the graph

-To detect which cell is blocked, check if the center of a cell is in the bounding box saved in step #1.
-The algorithm brute force it by checking each bounding box for each node in the graph.
+Next we need to remove the blocked nodes from the graph.
+To detect which node is blocked, check if the center of a node is in the bounding box saved in step #1.
+The algorithm uses a brute-force approach by checking each bounding box for each node in the graph.
 The scaling is a problem for future me.

 The code is HERE